DeveloperZo/eligibility-poc/docs/archive/TESTING_REQUIRED.md

 ## Critical Requirement

-**NO DEPLOYMENT of the Eligibility Rule Management System should occur without successfully completing the local testing suite.**
+**NO DEPLOYMENT of the benefit plan Management System should occur without successfully completing the local testing suite.**

 This system involves complex integrations between:
 - Retool frontend